-No matter what your major is going to be, by best advice for college freshmen is – Start good career habits early and find the career center on campus in your first semester!
+No matter what your major is going to be, my best advice for college freshmen is – Start good career habits early and find the career center on campus in your first semester!

 Career tips to make Freshman year experience a success:

-- Don’t get hung up on job titles for future careers.
-Think more about what you want to DO instead of what you want to BE.
+- Think more about what you want to DO instead of what you want to BE.
+Don’t get hung up on job titles.

-- Understand that whatever you put on social media could last a really long time.
+- Update your social media carefully because things last a long time.